 It is with this in mind we have drawn up our eco-tourism pledge where we outline the various initiatives we are undertaking whilst asking our guests to support us in our endeavours.

 As part of this mission, we are committed to supporting local conservation efforts in the UK area where we predominantly sail – Scotland, Cornwall and the Isles of Scilly.
-Each year we will carefully choose a local charity ensuring we are giving back to the very communities and habitats that enable us to operate.
-For 2023 we will be supporting the Cornwall Wildlife Trust with their marine conservation efforts and the Hebridean Whale & Dolphin Trust in Scotland.
+Each year we will carefully choose UK charities ensuring we are giving back to the very communities and habitats that enable us to operate.
+For 2023 we will be supporting the Cornwall Wildlife Trust with their marine conservation efforts.

 So, how do we ensure our impact on the environment is as nominal as it can be?

 Sail’s up – whenever feasible, we turn our motors off and hoist our sails, voyaging with the power of the wind.